mediocre/mehdown/README.md

 The Markdown parser used on the forums at meh.com.

-## It adds the following features to Markdown:
+## Adds the following features to Markdown:

 - Converts URL-like text to links.
 - Converts image URLs to images.